Steel Mill: Steel Mill

 To avoid confusion with the other Child, the band changed their name to Steel Mill, a name suggested by Chuck Dillon, a friend of Lopez.
 On November 21, 1969 at Randolph-Macon College in Ashland, Virginia, the band opened for Chicago and the following night they opened for Iron Butterfly at the same venue.
 In early 1970 Steel Mill visited San Francisco and performed at The Matrix and Fillmore West, and played on the same bill as Elvin Bishop, Boz Scaggs and Grin.
 Two unexpected incidents occurred on January 13.
 Scheduled headliner Boz Scaggs called in sick, and San Francisco Examiner music critic Philip Elwood was in the audience to review Boz Scaggs' performance.
 Elwood was astonished by Steel Mill's performance, scribing, "I have never been so overwhelmed by a totally unknown talent.”

-On February 22, the band recorded three songs - "Goin’ Back To Georgia", "The Train Song" and "He’s Guilty (Send That Boy To Jail)" - at the Pacific Recording Studio in San Mateo, California for Bill Graham.
+On February 22, the band recorded three songs, "Goin’ Back To Georgia", "The Train Song" and "He’s Guilty (Send That Boy To Jail)", at Pacific Recording Studio in San Mateo, California for Bill Graham.
 Graham had just formed Fillmore Records and offered Steel Mill a contract.
 However the band rejected it.
 Shortly after returning from San Francisco, Roslin left Steel Mill.
 He played his last gig with the band at Virginia Commonwealth University on February 28, 1970.
 He was subsequently replaced by Steve Van Zandt.
 Roslin was let go by the band due to disagreement over rehearsal time and effort put in.

 On their return from California, Steel Mill continued to play regularly on the Jersey Shore and in Richmond, Virginia.
-On June 13, 1970 they opened for Grand Funk Railroad at the Ocean Ice Palace in Bricktown, New Jersey.
-On June 21 they played at the Clearwater Swim Club in Atlantic Highlands, New Jersey when their opening act was Glory Road, a band whose line up included Garry Tallent and Bill Chinnock.
+On June 13, 1970, they opened for Grand Funk Railroad at the Ocean Ice Palace in Bricktown, New Jersey.
+On June 21, they played at the Clearwater Swim Club in Atlantic Highlands, New Jersey, where their opening act was Glory Road, a band whose line up included Garry Tallent and Bill Chinnock.